Visua11y-org/visua11y-infographic/README.md

-# Visua11y Wizard
+# Visua11y Infographic

 ## Description
-Visua11y Wizard is a WordPress block plugin that allows users to create accessible infographics by simply uploading an image.
+Visua11y Infographic is a WordPress block plugin that allows users to create accessible infographics by simply uploading an image.

 ## Installation

-1. Upload the `visua11y-wizard` folder to the `/wp-content/plugins/` directory.
+1. Upload the `visua11y-infographic` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use the new block in the WordPress editor.